-Simply put, cash management is the physical handling of the cash cycle, which involves collection, movement, processing, storage and deposition of banknotes.
+Simply put, cash management is the physical handling of the cash cycle, which involves the collection, movement, processing, storage, and deposition of banknotes.

 Cash management helps a business meet its everyday cash flow requirements, preventing it from incurring debts.
 If cash is managed improperly, with inadequate and inconsistent amounts being deposited, businesses will find it difficult to run their day-to-day financial activities.

 Cash management is an essential service for your company as it facilitates the cash collected at each of your outlets across India to be transported and banked on priority, making it available for use in the shortest possible time.
 The blockage of funds is reduced to the minimum period.
 It also reduces your risk, as the movement and banking is handled by trained professionals, with core competency skills in handling cash.

 Is cash management relevant in the digital age?